Hannibal's crossing of the Alps: Background

 After the final Carthaginian naval defeat at the Aegates Islands, the Carthaginians surrendered in the First Punic War.
 Hamilcar Barca (Barca meaning lightning), a leading member of the patriotic Barcine party in Carthage and a general in the First Punic War, sought to remedy the losses that Carthage had suffered in Sicily to the Romans.
 In addition to this, the Carthaginians, and Hamilcar personally, were embittered by the loss of Sardinia.

-After the Carthaginians' loss of the war, the Romans imposed terms that were designed to reduce Carthage to a tribute-paying city to Rome and simultaneously strip it of its fleet.
+After the Carthaginians' loss of the war, the Romans imposed terms that were designed to reduce Carthage to a tribute-paying city and simultaneously strip it of its fleet.
 While the terms of the peace treaty were harsh, the Romans did not strip Carthage of its strength; Carthage was the most prosperous maritime trading port of its day, and the tribute imposed by the Romans was easily paid off on a yearly basis, while Carthage was simultaneously engaged by Carthaginian mercenaries who were in revolt.

 The Carthaginian Barcine party was interested in conquering Iberia, a land whose natural resources would provide needed revenue and replace the resources of Sicily that, following the end of the First Punic War, were now flowing to the Romans.
 It was the ambition of the Barcas, one of the leading noble families of the patriotic party, to establish the Iberian peninsula as a base of operations for waging a war of revenge against the Roman military alliance.
 Those two factors went together, and in spite of conservative opposition to his expedition, Hamilcar set out in 238 BC to begin his conquest of the Iberian peninsula with these objectives in mind.
 Marching west from Carthage towards the Pillars of Hercules, where his army crossed the strait and proceeded to subdue the peninsula, in the course of nine years Hamilcar conquered the south-eastern portion of the peninsula.
-His administration of the newly conquered provinces led Cato the Elder to remark that "there was no king equal to Hamilcar Barca."